kzkedzierska/shiny_workshop/02_structured/README.md

 shiny::runApp("path/to/app_name")
 ```

-# `app.R`
+## `app.R`

 Inside that directory has to be the only required file - `app.R`.
-For
+In
-example it will have the following content.
+this example it will have the following content.

 ``` r
 library(shiny)